hoereth/i18n-maven-plugin/README.md

 ## Introduction

-Language files are designed for performance NOT for easy maintenance.
+Language files are designed for application performance NOT for easy maintenance.
 Technical translation mistakes usually remain undetected.
 This plugin suggests that you rather maintain your translations in a structured and bullet-proof [**i18n.xml**](src/test/resources/i18n.xml) table file.
 The plugin will then generate the language files of your choice.
 This is one more build step, but the following issues will be taken care of:

 ### Correct Syntax

 The plugin will create the language files for you with all their peculiarities.
 Examples:

 * JAVA properties: They must be **Latin1** encoded.
 UTF-8 characters can be escaped like this: **ä = \u00E4**.
 You have to deal with edge cases like the **!** character - it needs to be escaped like this: **\!**.
 Logical line breaks need to be terminated with a backslash.
-* C strings: They must be UTF-16 encoded.
+* STRINGS (XCode): They must be UTF-16 encoded.

 ### Consistency